teroparvinen/foundry-party-inventory/README.md

 ## Usage

-The party inventory sheet can be accessed through a header button on the character sheet.
+The party inventory sheet can be accessed through a header button on the character sheet or a button in the note layer scene controls.

 Any item on a character sheet can be toggled to be visible in the party inventory.
 Only items owned by a character with a player owner are listed.